-(2) On January 15, 2018, Ms. Craven and Messrs.
-Garcia, Harris and Hyatt were each granted 7,548 restricted shares of common stock valued at \$13.25 per share under the Carrols plan.
-The restricted shares of common stock vest and becomes non-forfeitable and one-third on the each anniversary of the award date, provided that, the participant has continuously remained a director of Carrols Restaurant Group.
+- (2) On January 15, 2019, Ms. Craven and Messrs.
+Harris and Hyatt were each granted 10,549 restricted shares of common stock and Ms. Derby was granted 15,823 restricted shares of common stock each valued at \$9.48 per share under the Carrols plan.
+One-third of the restricted shares of common stock vest and becomes non-forfeitable on each anniversary of the award date, provided that, the participant has continuously remained a director of Carrols Restaurant Group.
 The amounts shown in this column represent the aggregate fair value of restricted common stock granted and approved by the Compensation Committee and is consistent with the grant date fair value of the award computed in accordance with FASB ASC Topic 718.
-See Notes 1 and 11 of the consolidated financial statements for the year ended December 30, 2018 included in our Annual Report on Form 10-K for the fiscal year ended December 30, 2018.

-(3) Mr. Cil and Mr. Dunnigan are Class B director designees of BKC pursuant to the terms of the Series B Preferred Stock.
-Prior to the Exchange, Mr. Macedo resigned as a Class A director and Mr. Dunnigan was appointed as a Class A director designee of BKC on February 5, 2018.
-Amounts for the Class B directors are paid directly to BKC.
+See Notes 1 and 11 of the consolidated financial statements for the year ended December 29, 2019 included in our Annual Report on Form 10-K for the fiscal year ended December 29, 2019. - (3) Mr. Finazzo and Mr. Dunnigan are Class B director designees of BKC pursuant to the terms of the Series B Preferred Stock.
+In February 2020, Mr. Cil resigned from the board of directors and was replaced by Mr. Finazzo.
+Amounts for the Class B directors are paid directly to BKC. - (4) Messrs.
+Perelman and Sloane were appointed to the board of directors on April 30, 2019 and their compensation represents a prorated payment for the period April 30, 2019 through December 29, 2019.